What is a swoop or swipe stroke, and should I use it to apply spin?

 For more information, see “Swoop Experiment” (BD, August, 2015).
 If you want to compare the effectiveness of a swoop stroke vs. a straight stroke, try the test starting at the 6:34 point in the video.
 The test is not that difficult, and it doesn’t take very much time.
 In setting up left obstacle ball on the 1st rail, be aware that the largest possible rebound angle varies with table conditions.
 It is best to place the left ball so the CB narrowly misses the left ball with an accurate hit and the maximum spin possible.
 After you determine the farthest point you can hit on the 2nd rail (through some practice shots with accurate hits on the 1st rail), just project back to the 1st rail to place the 2nd ball for a narrow miss of the CB for future maximum-spin shots.
 This will help ensure you don’t “cheat” the experiment.

-Note that in the diagrams that follow, squirt (cue ball deflection) is being neglected to focus on the effects of the swooping motion alone, which is exaggerated for illustrative purposes.
+Note that in the diagrams that follow, squirt (cue ball deflection) is being neglected to focus on the effects of the swooping motion alone, which are exaggerated for illustrative purposes.

 Below is a diagram from the video and article that shows that for a given swoop stroke, there is an equivalent straight stroke that will create the exact same CB motion (direction, speed, and spin).
 The cue alignment, tip offset, and swooping effects are exaggerated in the diagram so people can better understand what is actually going on with a swoop stroke.
 In the video, with the actual swoop stroke shots (starting at the 9:51 point in the video), the cue is aligned straighter and the tip contact point is closer to center; although the effects illustrated in the exaggerated diagram still apply (albeit to a lesser extent).
 It is clear in the video that the cue alignment (aim) must be different with the swoop stroke, as compared to the straight stroke, to have the CB head in the same direction.